Standard Overdraft Practices:

 Savings Overdraft Transfer2

 Links your Statement Savings or ASB Tiered Savings account to your checking account.
 Money in your savings account can cover overdrafts on your checking account.
 There is a savings overdraft transfer fee per day that a transfer is made.
-Kalo PlusSM and Kalo DeluxeSM checking accounts enjoy a fee discount.
+Kalo PlusSM checking accounts enjoy a fee discount while Kalo DeluxeSM checking accounts have their fee waived.
 Please refer to the Personal Deposit Account Disclosure and Fees.

 - Subject to credit approval and an annual fee.

 - A fee is imposed on the checking account for transfers made.
 There is no annual fee.

 Tips To Help You Avoid Overdrafts